teabolt/solitaire.android.ai/README.md

   * This program does not work on its own.
 * Android SDK with the <a href="https://developer.android.com/studio/test/monkeyrunner/">monkeyrunner</a> test automation tool.
   * On Linux this can usually be found at (`~/Android/Sdk/tools/bin/monkeyrunner`)
-* Python 3 (preferably CPython), with the following third-party packages:
+* Python 3 (preferably CPython), with these third-party libraries:
   * OpenCV
   * Numpy